astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/jobsinterviews/atthejob.md

-[^ref1]: One of my coworkers was so stubborn about this and would not stop Venmo-ing me back, so I hid a $20 bill in his notebook that he found months later after the internship had ended.
+[^ref1]: One of my coworkers was so stubborn about this and would not stop trying to pay me back, so I hid a $20 bill in his notebook that he found months later after the internship had ended.
 I win! *(If you're reading this, please don't pay me back.)*